SemanticMediaWiki/SemanticMediaWiki/tests/README.md

-Tests are commonly divided into a manual (without using any tool or automated script) and automated test approach.
+Tests are commonly divided into a manual (without using any tool or automated script) and an automated scripted test approach.

 # Manual testing